Dhruv-2003/pipegate/core/server/README.md

 ## Overview

-The `@pipegate-sdk/server` middleware provides server-side verification and payment channel management for the PipeGate protocol.
+The `pipegate` middleware provides server-side verification and payment channel management for the PipeGate protocol.
 This guide covers the setup and configuration for API providers using the Rust implementation.

+NOTE : Only live on Base sepolia ( rpc: "https://base-sepolia-rpc.publicnode.com" )

 ## Installation